gj00713082003/Credit-Card-Fraud/README.md

 # Credit-Card-Fraud Detection

 This project aims to detect fraudulent credit card transactions using various machine learning and deep learning models.
-It utilizes a publicly available dataset (from Kaggle) containing anonymized transaction features processed via PCA.
+It utilizes a publicly available dataset (from [Kaggle](https://www.kaggle.com/code/gpreda/credit-card-fraud-detection-predictive-models)) containing anonymized transaction features processed via 28 PCA's.

 ---

 ## Summary

 Credit card fraud poses significant risks to financial institutions and customers.
 This project applies multiple classification techniques to accurately identify fraudulent transactions in highly imbalanced data.

 Key highlights:
 - Applied extensive **Exploratory Data Analysis (EDA)**
-- Compared models on **raw** and **normalized** data
+- Compared models on **raw** and **normalized** data wrt to Time/Amount
-- Addressed data imbalance using **SMOTE**
+- Addressed data imbalance using **SMOTE** for better spread of imbalanced data
-- Built a **PyTorch-based neural network**
+- Built a **PyTorch-based neural network** with sigmoid function binary classification
-- Evaluated with metrics like **ROC-AUC**, **F1-score**, and **Recall**
+- Evaluated with metrics like **ROC-AUC**, **F1-score**, and **Recall** for all models.

 ---

 ##  Features

- Clean and modular code structure
- Preprocessing pipeline with PCA-aware normalization
+ No need for Normalisation as the Data itself is PCA's of Big Data.
  SMOTE oversampling to handle class imbalance
+ Raw data is Unnormalised Amount

  Multiple models implemented:
 - Logistic Regression
 - Random Forest